bbuschkaemper/master-thesis/report/notes.md

 - Use paperswithcode leaderboard to quote and compare baseline models per dataset
 - Cite paper for selected learning rate changes: <https://arxiv.org/abs/1708.04552v2>
 - Also explain dropout

+## Improvements to original

+- Use probability instead of improved naive concatenation
+- Use unilateral relationship that targets universal class instead of discarding it (in paper: palm -> palm but not palm -> {A-tree, V-vegetation})
+- Use probability threshold to discard unsure relationships and instead put them into a universal class directly